Ronn Torossian

-Ronn D. Torossian is an American public relations executive, founder of New York City-based 5W Public Relations (5WPR), and author.
+Ronn D. Torossian (born 1974) is an American public relations executive, founder of New York City-based 5W Public Relations (5WPR), and author.
 Torossian built his firm's brand through aggressive media tactics, which have, at times, enmeshed him in controversy.

 Torossian has been heavily involved in Israeli right-wing politics and activism.

 Early life

 Torossian was born in Brooklyn, New York, grew up in The Bronx and attended Stuyvesant High School in New York City.
 At age 13, at the insistence of his mother, he joined Betar, the international Zionist youth movement associated with Israel's Likud party.
 While at SUNY Albany, Torossian became national president of the North American branch of Betar.
 After completing his undergraduate degree, he moved to Israel, where he sought his master's degree, but quit his studies to get involved in political activism.
 Torossian founded, together with fellow Betar members (and later Israeli politicians) Danny Danon and Yoel Hasson, an organization called Yerushalyim Shelanu (Our Jerusalem), which promoted Jewish settlement in East Jerusalem.